 “Around the World in Analogue” is your bite-size guide to the most amazing travel destinations across the globe, as documented by the members of the Lomography community.
 Today, lomographer Dominik Tomczyk looks back on his travels to four cities in India.
-This is the first of a two-part story which focuses on his experience in Delhi and Fatehpur Sikri.
+This is the last part of his chronicle.
+Read his first entry on Delhi and Fatehpur Sikri.

 Name: Dominik Tomczyk

 I’m in Jaipur.
 11 kilometres (6.8 miles) from Jaipur is the city of Amer.
 The unique Amer (Amber) Fort has an artistic Hindu style elements.
 Going to the fort, I rode an elephant!
 Wow, what an interesting experience!
 I admired the ramparts and large series of gates and cobbled paths.
 I hope that my photos will charm you to this special place!

 I stayed a few days in Udajpur.
 In every city I met different people, but the families in Udaipur touched my heart the most.
 Every morning I was with them!
 They opened my eyes to many things than will remain long in my memory!
 It is good to help others!

 Want to take us "Around the World in Analogue"?
 Drop a line at firstname.lastname@example.org with the subject "Around the World in Analogue" and share your unforgettable travels with the rest of the community!
 Read the guidelines here.